imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_ivis_server.rst

 iVIS maven project from GitHub consists of 4 modules:

+    #. ivis-core - entities that you can use in API;
-    #. ivis-core - entities and service interfaces for them;
+    #. ivis-services - service interfaces for entities, they are define what method are provided;
     #. ivis-sdk - sdk for easier work with the API;
-    #. ivis-server - iVIS server, implementation of the application logic;
+    #. ivis-server - iVIS server, implementation of the application logic.
-    #. ivis-client - an example of iVIS client based on imCMS.

 Git configuration
 -----------------